ulysseskan/swagsurveycalc/README.md

 - [ ] Allow users to specify what 1 SB is equal to in their country's currency
 - [ ] Add an icon
 - [ ] Pack & publish to Chrome web store for easier installation/updates
+- [ ] Add a version for Safari (which would also work on Mobile Safari)

 ## Payment